Updated: Jun 22

 “You become the things you think about" - Earl nightingale.

 She was my idol and her influence helped me grow into the person I am today.

-I've witnessed first hand what debilitating injuries can do to the mindset and quality of life of someone.
-Witnessing these changes in a person and feeling helpless, lead me down a path of wanting to understand people better, be aware of the subtle changes in language and behaviours of a person.
+I've witnessed firsthand what debilitating injuries can do to the mindset and quality of life of someone.
+Witnessing these changes in a person and feeling helpless, lead me down a path of wanting to understand people better, and be aware of the subtle changes in language and behaviors of a person.

 I was overwhelmed with guilt for not doing enough to try to help my big sis.